codingchili/chili-core/README.md

 * Resource server: Provides game resources, graphics & logic (scripts)
 * Logging server: Receives logging data from the other components

+When completed the items will be marked in some way, as no items are done yet the marker is undecided.

 The authentication server exposes an API through REST.
 Communication within the system and with the game servers is handled with websockets.
 Using websockets within the system reduces overhead and latency compared to REST, complexity is reduced and availability increased compared to UDP or TCP.
 This could be changed to UDP or TCP if more performance is desired and if the frontend is replaced with a desktop client.

 The resources may be server from the webserver if desired.